Language education in the United Kingdom: 1970s

 Following the introduction of comprehensive education in the 1960s the provision of language education at secondary level, mostly French, expanded and many primary schools introduced foreign languages as part of the 'Primary School Language Project' in the early 1970s.
 However, by the 1970s the status of French in primary schools was in question with the influential report 'Primary French in the Balance' ensuring that 11 was the age that most began studying French.
+Primary French teaching mostly finished in 1974, after reports by Clare Burstall published on December 9, 1970, and in December 1974.
+But Tameside, Kent and East Sussex continued some teaching, with East Sussex finishing by 1997.

+The National Council for Modern Languages was founded in June 1972 for FE and HE teachers.

-From 1970-75 French A-level entries dropped from 25,925 to 17,025 and German entries from 7,520 to 5,516.
+From 1970 to 1975 French A-level entries dropped from 25,925 to 17,025 and German entries from 7,520 to 5,516.
 The move to comprehensive schools had not been seen to help language teaching to flourish, so a national survey of language teaching was conducted by five HM Inspectors of Schools in 83 comprehensive schools took place from 1975 to 1976, which resulted in the ungenerous DES report Modern Languages in Comprehensive Schools published on Thursday 17 March 1977.
 The report said that language teaching was often too 'mechanical' and inflexible, not nuanced.

 The DES report said that mixed ability language classes were not a resounding success, that 'there was grave cause for concern' about bright children trying to learn languages at comprehensive schools, and that not enough was being done to help them.
 Teaching in sixth forms was 'no less disquieting'.
 Comprehensive schools had introduced language teaching, nominally for all, at some comprehensive schools, although most comprehensive schools only offered such language teaching to the top 60-80%, at most.
 Only a minority at such schools continued languages after 14.